frederickalonso/rfactor2-tgm-community-tire-development/TGM_REALTIME_PARAMETERS_REFERENCE.md

 **Tuning Guidelines:**
 - Defines valid pressure range (0 to 270000 Pa = 0 to 2.7 bar)
-- Adjust if tire operates outside this range
+- Adjust if the tire operates outside this range
-- Typically left at default
+- Typically left at the default

 ---